jennyc8842/sep11-freedom-project/entries/entry04.md

 <li>A button to start timer</li>
 </ul>

 I also have many other ideas like adding a reset button, dark mode/light mode background option, and more.
-All of these I will add if I have extra time once I finish my general purpose of how I want my website to run.
+All of these I will add if I have extra time when I finish the general purpose of how I want my website to run.

+So far, I'm revising my music and making final finish touches to it!
+I've also started making a dropdown menu for the music list and if everything goes to plan...I'll be working on the timer by next week!

 ## Skills